Cazadero, California: History

 Cazadero was the northern terminus of the North Pacific Coast Railroad, originally laid as narrow-gauge track in the 1870s.
 This railhead was fed by several smaller-gauge systems dedicated to logging and networks of logging roads and trails which brought trees to Duncans Mill for processing and shipment south to San Francisco.
 Local legend holds that much of San Francisco was rebuilt after the disastrous April 1906 earthquake and fire using redwood and other lumber from the Cazadero area.
-Cazadero timbers are also known to have been used in pilings sunk to support the old eastern span of the San Francisco-Oakland Bay Bridge (which was replaced by a new span in 2013; the old eastern span was subsequently demolished.)
+Cazadero timbers are also known to have been used in pilings sunk to support the old eastern span of the San Francisco–Oakland Bay Bridge (which was replaced by a new span in 2013; the old eastern span was subsequently demolished.)

 Geography

 Many creeks in Cazadero join Austin Creek as it makes its way to the Russian River.
-The principal tributary in the area is Kidd Creek, which finds its source on the south east slopes of Pole Mountain which rises to approximately 2204 ft just a few miles from the Pacific coastline.
+The principal tributary in the area is Kidd Creek, which finds its source on the southeast slopes of Pole Mountain which rises to approximately 2204 ft just a few miles from the Pacific coastline.
 Kidd Creek flows west to east in two main forks which join near the CazSonoma Inn before flowing into Austin Creek about 3 mi south of town.
 The rapid rise in elevation from the coast to mountains west of Cazadero ensures that the area receives substantial rainfall as Pacific storms come onshore in spring and winter, releasing rain from clouds saturated with ocean moisture.
 Cazadero receives an average of 85 in of rain a year, and is reputed to be the second-wettest town in California, after Gasquet.

 According to the United States Census Bureau, the CDP covers an area of 7.1 mi2, 99.98% of it land and 0.02% of it water.
+The ZIP Code covers about 216 mi2.